 How flexible are you about the items you buy?
-Are there some purchases that you consider special, without substitute — and that you’re willing to make regardless of price?
-And other purchases that you’re willing to go without or swap for others when prices go up?
+Are there some purchases that you consider special, without substitute—and that you’re willing to make regardless of price?
+And other purchases that you’re willing to forego or swap for others when prices go up?
 Economists call this phenomenon elasticity of demand.
-It’s the relationship between the demand for a product and some other factor, most often price.
+It’s the relationship between the demand for a product and other factors, most often price.
 Understanding this relationship and how it affects buying behavior can help a business make smarter marketing decisions that increase sales.

 What Is Elasticity of Demand?

 When a change in any one of those variables causes a significant alteration in demand for a product or service, its elasticity of demand is considered high.
-Thought of another way, elasticity shows that a customer’s buying behavior is highly flexible, or stretchy — like an elastic waistband.
+Elasticity shows that a customer’s buying behavior is highly flexible, or stretchy—like an elastic waistband.
 The more willing customers are to change purchasing decisions, the more elastic a product or service is.
 If a customer is willing to buy a different brand of coffee simply because it’s on sale that week or completely forgo buying coffee because its price has gone up, coffee can be said to have elastic demand.

 Key Takeaways